danibt656/fresh-ubuntu/README.md

 ### i3 tiling window manager

-This install script configures both i3 and i3status in a very minimalistic way (almost no ricing included).
+This install script configures both i3 and i3status in a very minimalistic way.
+There's almost no ricing included.
+If you don't like it you should be thinking of getting actual work done rather than spending your evenings tweaking a window manager.
+I learned it the hard way.

 You'll have to edit the file at `~/.config/i3/config` for setting up the wallpaper on your desired image's path.

 Here, I also added custom keymaps:

 + Press `Mod+i` to open the Firefox web browser

+### MATE Themes

+I know what I said about ricing on the i3 section.
+But bear with me, I can't stand the default Ambiance themes of Ubuntu MATE.
+So I included the whole Yaru themes on this repo, and they get automatically installed.
+Just navigate inside the MATE appearance manager, and select them.

+I'm not trying to steal anybody's work, so you can refer to the original Yaru themes [here](https://github.com/ubuntu/yaru).